Four-Legged Heroes: Dogs in the Military

 I’ve always wanted to attend the annual New Year’s Day Rose Bowl parade, but when I finally got to attend it wasn’t even the floats that wowed me the most … it was the dogs.

-You might imagine the relationship between handler and dog to be all business, but when Shuck and Gabe looked at each other, I saw the same adoration and love all dog parents know and recognize.
+You might imagine the relationship between handler and dog to be all business.
 Dogs in the military have important jobs to do but also serve as vital emotional support for many soldiers.
 I also learned that veteran dog handlers haunted by having to leave dogs behind in Vietnam are responsible for the current stance on canines in the United States military, which is this: dogs are to be treated with the same regard as any other soldier.
-They are not treated as commodities, but are accorded respect and reverence for their work and sacrifice.
-When they are injured, the medics are sent in just like they would be for a wounded person.
+They are not treated as commodities but are accorded respect and reverence for their work and sacrifice.
+When they are injured, the medics are sent in just as they would be for a wounded person.

 - Dogs have served with US soldiers in every major conflict since the Civil War.